Compromised EC2 Instance

 GuardDuty-Example: Compromised Instance: Scenario 1.

 After reviewing the remediation Lambda Function you know that the instance should now have the Security Group with a name that includes ForensicSecurityGroup.
-Under the Description tab verify the instance has this security group.
+Under the Security tab verify the instance has this security group.

-Initially, all three of the instances launched by the CloudFormation template were in the Security Group with a name that includes TargetSecurityGroup.
+Initially, all four of the instances launched by the CloudFormation template were in the Security Group with a name that includes TargetSecurityGroup.
 The Lambda function removed the TargetSecurityGroup from the instance and added the ForensicsSecurityGroup to isolate the instance.

 Click on the ForensicSecurityGroup and view the ingress and egress rules.